Homeschool Grade Book and Report Card Template

 What is a Homeschool Report Card?

 Once you’ve kept grades for a while, usually about 9 weeks, you’ll want to create a homeschool report card!
-You can simply take your grade book and average your student’s grades and then add their final grades for each subject into this handy printable reportGradebook for Homeschoolers card template.
+You can simply take your grade book and average your student’s grades and then add their final grades for each subject into this handy printable reportGradebook for Homeschoolers report card card template.
 These come in handy for discounts to places like Chuck E. Cheese as well as participation in Pizza Hut’s reading program and other fun rewards for children.

 The Purpose of a Report Card